streamsend-io/confluent-cloud-audit-analyzer/README.md

 This repo provides bash shell scripts that analyze Audit Log entries for your Confluent Cloud organization.
 It runs on MacOS (not on Wondows unfortunately)
 It consists of three shell scripts and a sqlite executable.
-The database is used to generate crosstab reports for audit logs per day.
+The database is used to generate crosstab reports for Confluent Cloud audit logs per day.
-The shell scripts are interactive - they require responses.
-No arguments are provided when running the scripts.
+The shell scripts do not requires any responses, so they can be cron'd.

 ## Pre-requisites
 Access to Confluent Cloud audit logs requires the "OrganizationAdmin" RBAC role.